mbakhoff/htmlbasic8/readme.md

 We should now have the `OAuth1RequestToken` and the `oauth_verifier` value.
 Send them both to Tumblr using a *POST* request to *https://www.tumblr.com/oauth/access_token*.
 Again, the request needs to contain the signature, nonce, timestamp, etc.
-You can use *JavaScribe* to automate it: `service.getAccessToken(requestToken, verifier)`.
+You can use *ScribeJava* to automate all of it: `service.getAccessToken(requestToken, verifier)`.

-The `getAccessToken` method will send a request to Tumblr and return the *access token*.
+The `getAccessToken` method will send a request to Tumblr and return an *access token*.
 This is the reward for the entire long and complicated OAuth workflow.
 As with other tokens, the *access token* consists of the token and the associated secret.
-Store both the values in the database.
+Store both the values in the database for later use.

 Note: consider that multiple users could be enabling Tumblr integration at the same time.
 This means you'll have multiple request tokens and redirects going on in parallel.